Skip to main content

 When the IR345 return is processed (see IRD reporting), the system creates a separate Payment Batch for each of the different branches involved.
 The payment batches are created against the “IRD” supplier that is available by default for all NZ companies, and involve debiting an Accounts Payable account and crediting a matching Cash account.

-Cash accounts in MYOB Advanced are branch specific—this means for every branch that is involved in the IR345, a cash account needs to be set up for the IRD supplier.
+Cash accounts in MYOB Acumatica are branch specific—this means for every branch that is involved in the IR345, a cash account needs to be set up for the IRD supplier.
 You can set up multiple cash accounts for the IRD supplier, by adding a location for each branch on the Locations tab of the Supplier form (AP.30.30.00).

 For this tab to be available, the Business Account Locations feature must be enabled on the Enable/Disable Features form (CS.10.00.00).